Childcare in White Plains: What Parents Are Working With

 Infant and toddler care at full-day licensed centers in White Plains typically runs $425 to $545 per week for infants and $375 to $480 per week for toddlers.
 Preschool rooms (ages 3 to 5) range from $310 to $425 per week for full-time care.
 These are in line with Westchester County averages — White Plains is neither the cheapest nor the most expensive town in the county.

 Many centers offer extended hours, which matters for parents commuting into Manhattan.
 Look for programs that open by 7:00am and stay open until 6:00 or 6:30pm.
-Ask specifically about late pickup fees — most centers charge $1 to $5 per minute after closing time, and if you're coming from midtown, traffic on I-287 or Route 9 can be unpredictable.
+Ask specifically about late pickup fees — most centers charge $1 to $5 per minute after closing time, and if you're coming back from the city or from a job in another part of the county, traffic on I-287, the Bronx River Parkway, the Hutchinson River Parkway, or downtown White Plains itself can all be unpredictable at pickup time.

 A few centers in White Plains accept Westchester County childcare subsidies, which can significantly reduce your out-of-pocket costs if your household income qualifies.
 The county's Department of Social Services administers the program at roughly 85% of the state median income threshold.
 If you think you might qualify, apply early — there can be wait time.